Lyrica (Pregabalin)

 Medical Conditions to Discuss

-Tell your doctor if you have: allergies to other medicines (especially barbiturates or anticonvulsants), congestive heart failure, hereditary problems with galactose metabolism, kidney problems, diabetes, depression, or a history of drug abuse.
-Lyrica poses risks of misuse, abuse, and dependence.
+Inform your doctor if you have conditions such as congestive heart failure, kidney problems, diabetes, or a history of drug abuse.

 Pregnancy and Breastfeeding